+The Trust will:

-The Trust will review and if necessary, follow up non-returns of the annual declarations of interest and benefits in kind listed via the ABPI (The Association of the British Pharmaceutical Industry) database published each year.
+- review and if necessary, follow up non-returns of annual declarations of interest and benefits in kind listed via the ABPI (The Association of the British Pharmaceutical Industry) database which is published annually. - undertake a spot check audit annually of 20 randomly selected declarations (10 decision makers and 10 non decision makers) and cross reference these with the UK Gov Companies House online database, to ensure appropriate directorship has been declared.